Garnet Guide

 What does garnet symbolise?

-Garnet is commonly associated with protection, strength, friendship, love and commitment.
+Garnet is commonly associated with protection, strength, friendship, love, passion and commitment.

 Is garnet the January birthstone?